Clubs and Organizations

 Group of students with intentions and ideas for a positive change in politics.
 Everyone is invited to attend the meetings.

-This is a group of students that get together at the SRC to play Native games.
+This is a group of students that get together to play Native games.